-Wazuh [14] is an open-source host-based intrusion detection system (HIDS) with multiple modules that support (SIEM-like) security analytics, log data analysis, file integrity monitoring, vulnerability detection, and other defensive security tasks.
+Wazuh [15] is an open-source host-based intrusion detection system (HIDS) with multiple modules that support (SIEM-like) security analytics, log data analysis, file integrity monitoring, vulnerability detection, and other defensive security tasks.
+It is an evidence collection tool (see Figure 2) that generates evidence according to the MEDINA data model.

-In the scope of MEDINA, Wazuh is offered to the CSPs as a security solution that can help to check several EUCS requirements about malware protection, logging, threat analytics, and automatic monitoring (alerting).
-It can also serve as an integration point for various other solutions that produce log files.
-If any erroneous or anomalous log entries appears, Wazuh can alert the user according to the configured rules.
-By using Wazuh at the CSP's side, MEDINA can gather information about the configuration of its modules which provides evidence for fulfilment of the various certification requirements.
+In the scope of MEDINA, Wazuh is offered to the CSPs as a security solution that can help to check several EUCS requirements on malware protection, logging, threat analytics, and automatic monitoring (alerting).
+It can also serve as an integration point for a variety of other solutions that produce log files.
+If erroneous or anomalous log entries appear, Wazuh can alert the user according to the configured rules.
+By using Wazuh at the CSP's side, the MEDINA framework can gather information about the configuration of its modules, providing evidence of compliance with various certification requirements.

 The deployment of Wazuh consists of several Wazuh agents, programs installed on the monitored machines, and a Wazuh server that gathers data from the agents and acts as their Orchestrator.
 The Wazuh server also contains an Elasticsearch database with a modified Kibana user interface for easier analytics.
-As presented in Figure 8, Wazuh is connected to the MEDINA components through the Evidence Collection component, which connects to Wazuh's APIs to examine the configurations and possible alerts detected and based on this data generates evidence about the fulfilment of respective metrics.
+As presented in Figure 9, Wazuh is connected to the MEDINA components through an Evidence Collection component, which connects to Wazuh's APIs to examine the configurations and possible alerts detected, and based on this data generates evidence about the fulfilment of the respective metrics.

-The component is described in further detail in Deliverable D3.5 [2].
+The Wazuh tool is described in more detail in deliverable D3.6 [2].